Study With Us

 At the heart of Newspeak House is its one-year programme, Introduction to Political Technology, running since 2015.
 Participants spend a year immersed in these communities enjoying the opportunity to meet thousands of people and participate in a wide range of in-person events at Newspeak House and elsewhere.

-The programme is designed to support mid-career technologists to develop a holistic understanding of the political technology landscape in the UK, in order to found groundbreaking new projects or seek strategic positions in key institutions.
+The programme is designed to support mid-career technologists to develop a holistic understanding of the political technology landscape in order to found groundbreaking new projects or seek strategic positions in key institutions.
 It’s ideal for people who have been working professionally for several years and are now looking to grow their network and spend time reflecting deeply on how they can best have impact on the world.

 Participants will: